bwoody3142/FullCourtAnalytics/Documentation/Deployment.md

 # Deployment Documentation

-## Server
-Any operating system that can run Docker, will work.

 ## File System
 You will need to be in the root folder of the project.
 This will be located at <code>FullCourtAnalyticsSrc</code>.